 A large swathe of central Lyon going from the Roman hill across the Presqu’île to the high-rise silk-weavers’ houses on Croix Rousse was declared a UNESCO World Heritage Site in 1998 in recognition of its remarkable urban history going back 2000 years.
 On top of that, in its posh eastern suburbs, Lyon boasts the site of the first cinema film of all time, shot in 1895, by the Lumière brothers outside their home.
 Brash new quarters are racing up now beside the Rhône.
 Lyon is a vibrant modern city as well as a great historic one.
 Bursting with interest, Lyon turns out to be a giant, juicy peach to be savoured.

-Hotels in Lyon
+Book a Hotel in Lyon

 Notre-Dame de Fourvière